sourcegraph/handbook/content/engineering/search/iteration_log.md

     - (1) Make search expressions available under feature flag (merge WIP PR) & (2) Raise visibility on the topic/capability of code search as lightweight analysis.
 Inform relevant customer contacts about these capabilities.
 - **Work log:**
     - 2020-10-07: I did some prep work to get search expressions ready ([related to how queries are evaluated](https://github.com/sourcegraph/sourcegraph/pull/14461)).
 Added functionality where search expressions merge repo results, and added integration tests.
 The PR is now [up for review](https://github.com/sourcegraph/sourcegraph/pull/13907).
 For the blog post, I added C-style comments and a cmd+enter shortcut for the search console page.
 I came up with some compelling examples that address blog post feedback, and will put up the blog post for review and publish it next week.
+    - 2020-10-15: Search expressions are merged in [#13907](https://github.com/sourcegraph/sourcegraph/pull/13907).
+We need to do follow up work in the UI + document to advertise the new features.
+The blog post is ready to ship, but depends on [#14816](https://github.com/sourcegraph/sourcegraph/pull/14816) for performant queries that was introduced by search expressions.

 ### Streaming search